thiennguyen2709/SQL-Ecommerce-Analysis-Project/README.md

 # SQL Analysis Project: E-commerce Performance Insights
 ### **I. Project Assumption**
 Our company runs business in E-Commerce field.
-Stakeholders have 8 questions about Ecommerce data.
+Stakeholders have 8 questions to get more information of website performance, user behavior, and product sales metrics.
 As a data analst, I need to explore, analyze the data and give answers by using:
 - Data source: bigquery-public-data.google_analytics_sample
 - Data set: bigquery-public-data.google_analytics_sample.ga_sessions_20170801
 - Tool: Google Bigquery